baylahnm/nbcon-v1/docs/5-FULL_STACK_LEARNING_JOURNEY.md

 2. **Performance Matters:** Small optimizations can have significant impact on user satisfaction
 3. **Documentation is Critical:** Well-documented code and solutions save time and prevent confusion
 4. **Testing is Essential:** Comprehensive testing prevents bugs and improves code quality
+5. **Consistency is Key:** Standardized spacing and design patterns create professional, polished interfaces
+6. **Component Reusability:** Well-designed components can be reused across different contexts with minimal modifications

 ### Lessons Learned